Diethyl succinate

 Diethyl succinate is the diethyl ester of succinate.

 It is a colorless liquid with the formula (CH2CO2Et)2 (Et = ethyl).
 The organic molecule contains two ester groups.
 This ester is a versatile chemical intermediate.
-A colorless liquid, diethyl succinate is formed by Fisher esterification of succinic acid and ethanol.
+A colorless liquid, diethyl succinate is formed by Fischer esterification of succinic acid and ethanol.

 Reactions

 Being a diester, diethyl succinate is a particularly versatile building block.
 It participates in acyloin condensation to give 2-hydroxycyclobutanone.
 Via condensation with oxalate esters, it serves as a precursor to ketoglutaric acid.
+It is a reagent in the Stobbe condensation.